bganguly/react-redux-practice/README.md

 and then coding to catch basic syntax mistakes.
 This branch builds
 - a one line component that accepts user input - called as 'sibling 1' component
-- another one liner component that shows state variables - called as 'sibling 2' component
+- a different fetch component that calls a github api when user input in sibling 1 is not empty
-- a third component that wraps the above two - called as 'parent' component
+- a third component that shows the data from the fetch operation above
 - shows how to declare the 'sibling 1' with an eventhandler name as prop (object destructured)
- and invocation in parent for this child sets its prop using uses arrow function
+ and invocation in parent for the fetch component sets its prop using defined usestate.
- and useState in parent sets the value of the required prop update for 'sibling 2'
+ Finally the third component is invoked from the wrapper using data received from
+ the fetch operation